Compare the Cost of Living

-The cost of living in Chapel Hill is 109% of the U.S. norm for a student.
-That is, it is 9% higher than the U.S. national average.
+The cost of living in Chapel Hill is 108% of the U.S. norm.
+In other words, in Chapel Hill, your costs for basic consumables of living would be 8% higher than the U.S. national average.

 But the affordable cost of living is just part of what it means to be a Tar Heel.

 It also means being a part of a vibrant campus and community, while still being close to urban areas like Raleigh and Durham.
 UNC-Chapel Hill graduate students enjoy many opportunities for professional development and networking.
 Chapel Hill is close to many private, non-profit, and government employers.